philips-labs/terraform-aws-github-runner/README.md

 - AWS cli (optional)
 - Node and yarn (for lambda development).

 The module supports two main scenarios for creating runners.
-Repository level runners will be dedicated to only one repository, no other repository can use the runner.
-At the organization level you can use the runner(s) for all repositories within the organization.
+Repository level runners will be dedicated to only one repository, so no other repository can use the runner.
+At the organization level, you can use the runner(s) for all repositories within the organization.
 See [GitHub self-hosted runner instructions](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for more information.
 Before starting the deployment you have to choose one option.

 The setup consists of running Terraform to create all AWS resources and manually configuring the GitHub App.
 The Terraform module requires configuration from the GitHub App and the GitHub app requires output from Terraform.
 Therefore you first create the GitHub App and configure the basics, then run Terraform, and afterwards finalize the configuration of the GitHub App.